mdozmorov/TCGAsurvival/README.md

 - [TCGA_genes.txt](data.TCGA/TCGA_genes.txt) - genes measured in TCGA RNA-seq experiments
 - [PAM50 classification](data.TCGA/PAM50_classification.txt) - sample classification into PAM50 types
 - [CCR-13-0583tab1.xlsx](data.TCGA/CCR-13-0583tab1.xlsx) - TNBCtype predictions for 163 primary tumors in TCGA considered to be TNBC, classification into six TNBC subtypes.
 See http://cbc.mc.vanderbilt.edu/tnbc/index.php for details.
 "UNC" - unclassified.
 Supplementary table 1 from Mayer, Ingrid A., Vandana G. Abramson, Brian D. Lehmann, and Jennifer A. Pietenpol.
 “New Strategies for Triple-Negative Breast Cancer--Deciphering the Heterogeneity.”
 Clinical Cancer Research: An Official Journal of the American Association for Cancer Research 20, no. 4 (February 15, 2014): 782–90. doi:10.1158/1078-0432.CCR-13-0583.
+- `EINAV_INTERFERON_SIGNATURE_IN_CANCER.txt` - A gene expression signature found in a subset of cancer patients suggestive of a deregulated immune or inflammatory response. http://software.broadinstitute.org/gsea/msigdb/geneset_page.jsp?geneSetName=EINAV_INTERFERON_SIGNATURE_IN_CANCER

 # TCPA data